lnx1288/COA-all-in-one/README.md

   * __Read each question carefully__ and answer the questions you're familiar with first.
   * Copy/paste data from the question (e.g., instance/project names, flavour
-specs) to avoid wasting time typing and prevent typos.
+specs) to avoid wasting time typing and prevent typos (I'm not sure if this is allowed anymore, if copy/paste is forbidden you may want to switch to the _select text / middle-click to paste_ available in Linux).
   * Use the embedded notebook to track skipped/non-completed/flagged questions so that you can get back to them later.
   * Ensure that you're fully aware of any question requirements (e.g., avoid